yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Empty result for aggregation by empty set**{#setting-empty-result-for-aggregation-by-empty-set} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Defines the output format when aggregating data without keys (without `GROUP BY`) for an empty set, e.g., `SELECT count(*) FROM table WHERE 0`:
+   Defines the output format when aggregating data without keys (without `GROUP BY`) for an empty set (for example, `SELECT count(*) FROM table WHERE 0`):
-   * Disabled (default): {{ CH }} returns a single-line result consisting of `NULL` values for aggregation functions, in accordance with SQL standard.
+   * Disabled (default): {{ CH }} returns a single-line result consisting of `NULL `values for aggregation functions, in accordance with SQL standard.
    * Enabled: {{ CH }} returns an empty result.

 * **Enable http compression**{#setting-enable-http-compression} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

    Defines whether the data in a response to an HTTP request will be compressed.

    By default, {{ CH }} stores data in a compressed format.
 The request output is uncompressed.
-For {{ CH }} to compress the request outputs when sending them over HTTP, enable this option and send the selected compression method to the `Accept-Encoding` request  header.
+For {{ CH }} to compress request outputs when sending them over HTTP, enable this option and pass the selected compression method in the `Accept-Encoding` request  header.
    * `gzip`
    * `br`
    * `deflate`